NAS-Bench-Graph: Benchmarking Graph Neural Architecture Search: Introduction

 With the prevalence of graph data, graph machine learning~\cite{zhang2020deep}, such as graph neural networks (GNNs)~\cite{zhou2020graph,wu2020comprehensive}, has been widely adopted in diverse tasks, including recommendation systems~\cite{wu2020graph}, bioinformatics~\cite{su2020network}, urban computing~\cite{jiang2021graph}, physical simulations~\cite{shlomi2020graph}, combinatorial optimization~\cite{bengio2021machine}, etc. Graph neural architecture search (GraphNAS), aiming to automatically discover the optimal GNN architecture for a given graph dataset and task, is at the front of graph machine learning research and has drawn increasing attention in the past few years~\cite{zhang2021automated}.

-Despite the progress in GraphNAS research, there exist two key challenges that seriously hind the further development of GraphNAS: \begin{itemize}[leftmargin=0.5cm] \item The experimental settings, such as dataset splits, hyper-parameter settings, and evaluation protocols differ greatly from paper to paper.
-As a result, the experimental results cannot be guaranteed comparable and reproducible, making fair comparisons of different methods extremely difficult. \item No different from other NAS, GraphNAS often requires extensive computations and therefore is highly inefficient, especially for large-scale graphs.
+Despite the progress in GraphNAS research, there exist two key challenges that seriously hinder the further development of GraphNAS: \begin{itemize}[leftmargin=0.5cm] \item The experimental settings, such as dataset splits, hyper-parameter settings, and evaluation protocols differ greatly from paper to paper.
+As a result, the experimental results cannot be guaranteed comparable and reproducible, making fair comparisons of different methods extremely difficult. \item GraphNAS often requires extensive computations and therefore is highly inefficient, especially for large-scale graphs.
 Besides, the computational bottleneck makes GraphNAS research inaccessible to those without abundant computing resources. \end{itemize}

-To solve these challenges, we propose NAS-Bench-Graph\footnote{https://github.com/THUMNLab/NAS-Bench-Graph}, a tailored benchmark that supports unified, reproducible, and efficient evaluations for GraphNAS.
+Similar challenges have arisen in other domains of NAS research~\cite{zhuwenwu}, which gives birth to the idea of tabular NAS Benchmarks~\cite{bench-101, bench-201, bench-nlp, bench-surr}.
+Tabular NAS benchmarks provide pre-computed evaluations for all possible architectures in the search space by a table lookup.
+These benchmarks dramatically boost NAS research, for example, by speeding up the experiments since no architecture training is needed during the search procedure and creating fair comparisons of different NAS algorithms~\cite{bestpracticechecklist}.
+Inspired by the success of tabular NAS benchmarks and to solve the challenges of GraphNAS, we propose NAS-Bench-Graph\footnote{\url{https://github.com/THUMNLab/NAS-Bench-Graph}}, the first tabular NAS benchmark that supports unified, reproducible, and efficient evaluations for GraphNAS.
 Specifically, we first construct a unified GraphNAS search space by formulating the macro space of message-passing as a constrained directed acyclic graph and carefully choose operations from seven GNN candidates.
 Our proposed search space is expressive yet compact, resulting in 26,206 unique architectures and covering many representative GNNs.
 We further propose a principled protocol for dataset splits, choosing hyper-parameters, and evaluations.
-To avoid unnecessary repetitive training, we have trained and evaluated all of these architectures on nine representative graph datasets with different sizes and application domains and recorded detailed metrics during the training and testing process.
-Then, the performance of GNN architectures can be directly obtained by a look-up table without any further computation.
+We have trained and evaluated all of these architectures on nine representative graph datasets with different sizes and application domains and recorded detailed metrics during the training and testing process.
+All the code and evaluation results have been open-sourced.
 Therefore, our proposed benchmark can enable fair, fully reproducible, and efficient comparisons for different GraphNAS methods.